winglang/wing/README.md

 Default initialization does not exist in Wing.
 All member fields must be initialized in the constructor.
 Absent initialization is a compile error.
+All field types, including the optional types must be initialized.
+Optionals are initialized to `nil` if omitted, unless the type is `nil?`, which in that case, absent initialization is a compile error.

 Member function and field access in constructor with the "this" keyword before all fields are initialized is invalid and should throw a compile error.